Schveitzer/playwright_demo_tests/README.md

 ![Test Execution](img/test_execution.gif)

-## Tests with multiple browser instances (Contexts) and multiple pages
+## Tests with multiple browser instances (contexts) and multiple pages
 With playwright all tests is isolated with contexts and pages, in this project all the browser contexts are defined as fixtures, in file conftest.py is possible change and create new contexts.